 Hotel Agreements.
-The tennis committee requires preliminary-round hosts to email a letter of agreement between the host and the team hotel(s) to the NCAA national office stating that rooms are being held.
+The tennis committee requires preliminary-round hosts to submit a letter of agreement between the host and the team hotel(s) to the NCAA national office stating that rooms are being held.
 Failure to provide the letter of agreement may jeopardize your selection as a host.
-Failure to secure the minimum number of rooms for visiting teams will result in a fine and could jeopardize your selection as a host in the future.
+Failure to secure the minimum number of rooms for visiting teams will result in a fine and could jeopardize a school's selection as a future host.